-Not only this but The infinity Train soundtracks and music have also been removed from every streaming service along with the official channel clips on youtube.
+Not only this but The Infinity Train soundtracks and music have also been removed from every streaming service along with the official channel clips on youtube.
 In addition, Infinity Train was taken off-stream from HBO Max and Cartoon Network with some other animated shows.
-This happened after the merger of Warner Bros and Discovery inc. resulted in the cancellation of the popular batgirl movie as CEO David Zaslav tried to reduce expenses and make a profit up to $3 Billion.
+This happened after the merger of Warner Bros and Discovery Inc. resulted in the cancellation of the popular Batgirl movie as CEO David Zaslav tried to reduce expenses and make a profit of up to $3 Billion.

 The creator of the show, Dennis, revealed that he couldn’t find any answer to such queries and that HBO Max didn’tdidn’t inform him before doing so.
 Read his full Statement:

 I had no idea it was coming, and neither did any other show creator I’veI’ve talked with nor any of their representatives.
 People have been working behind the scenes for days, trying to figure out what’s happening.
 A thousand phone calls, texts, and emails have been sent, but the problem is that the entirety of Warner and Discovery is undergoing a merger.
 This means that people you would normally talk to have been fired moved, or quit, so no one knows how to get the information they need right now.